Vaishnavi-Ganjare/leetcode-45-days-challenge/README.md

 # leetcode-45-days-challenge
-!st easy problem of 45 days of challenge.
+1st easy problem of 45 days of challenge.